ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 ## Part 2 - Setting Up Master Node for Kubernetes (https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)

-- Following commands should be executed on Master Node only.
+- The following commands should be executed on the Master Node only.

 - Pull the packages for Kubernetes beforehand